 I know you’re picking up what I’m putting down.
 You’ve been there.
-When it gets to the point that you can’t to live out the purpose that God has given you.
+You know what it’s like to get to the point that you can’t live out the purpose that God has given you because you lack peace.
 You’ve seen other people cross this bridge.
 You remember how God Himself has overcome the bridge.
 But you’re still held in fear.

 God wants you to overcome that fear so strongly that He sent His Son.

-My dad could tell Emmett that the bridge was safe until he was blue in the face.
-But it wasn’t until my dad sent my brother, who was his son, up to the bridge to carry Emmett across, that Emmett started to have peace and actually moved forward.
+My dad could tell Emmett that the bridge was safe until he was blue in the face, but it wasn’t until my dad sent his son up to the bridge to carry Emmett across that Emmett started to have peace and actually moved forward.

 There Goes My Life

-So I want you to think about what that looks like in real life, because it’s easy to say, “Ashley, it’s great and all and that’s a pretty story, and yeah, I know that Jesus is with me and I know that he carries me, but I don’t know how that translates in my life, in my circumstance, in my struggle.”
+At this point, you might say, “Ashley, that’s a cute story, and of course I know that Jesus is with me and wants to carry me.
+But I don’t know how that translates in my life, my circumstances, and my struggles.”

-My heart still hurts sometimes whenever I think about it.
-As I’m watching them go down the driveway, a song came to my mind.
-And you may have heard it, it’s an older song by Kenny Chesney.
-It’s actually a country song.
-And the lyrics say, “there goes my life, there goes my future, my everything.”
+My heart still hurts sometimes when I think about it.
+As I watched them go down the driveway, a song came to my mind.
+You may have heard it.
+It’s an older song by Kenny Chesney.
+It’s actually a country song, and the lyrics say, “there goes my life, there goes my future, my everything.”